This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery is done to wrap the upper part of the stomach around the esophageal sphincter.
 This will strengthen the sphincter and prevent reflux.

 What can I do to help my child manage GERD?

 - Keep a diary of your child's symptoms.
 Write down your child's symptoms and what your child is doing when symptoms occur.
 Bring the diary to your visits with the healthcare provider.
 The diary may help your child's healthcare provider plan the best treatment for him or her.

 - Remind your child not to eat large meals.
-The stomach produces more acid to help digest large meals, which can cause reflux.
-Have your child eat 6 small meals each day instead of 3 large ones.
+The stomach produces more acid to help digest large meals.
+This can cause reflux.
+Have your child eat 6 small meals each day instead of 3 large meals.
 He or she should also eat slowly.
 Your child should not eat meals 2 to 3 hours before bedtime.

 - Remind your child not to have foods or drinks that may increase heartburn.
 These include chocolate, peppermint, fried or fatty foods, drinks that contain caffeine, or carbonated drinks (soda).
 Other foods include spicy foods, onions, tomatoes, and tomato-based foods.
 He or she should also not have foods or drinks that can irritate the esophagus.
 Examples include citrus fruits and juices.

 - Elevate the head of your child's bed.
 Place 6-inch blocks under the head of your child's bed frame to do this.
-This may decrease your child's reflux while he or she sleeps.
+This may decrease reflux while your child sleeps.

 - Help your child maintain a healthy weight.
 Ask your child's healthcare provider about how to manage your child's weight if he or she is overweight.
 Being overweight or obese can worsen GERD.

 - Your child should not wear clothing that is tight around the waist.
 Tight clothing can put pressure on your child's stomach and cause or worsen GERD symptoms.